Convex-Concave Min-Max Stackelberg Games: Introduction

 \section{Introduction}

 Min-max optimization problems have attracted a great deal of attention recently because of their applicability to a wide range of machine learning problems.
-Examples of settings in which min-max optimization problems arise include, but are not limited to, reinforcement learning \cite{dai2018rl}, generative adversarial networks \cite{sanjabi2018convergence}, fairness in machine learning \cite{dai2019kernel, edwards2016censoring, madras2018learning, sattigeri2018fairness, xu2018fairgan}, adversarial learning \cite{sinha2020certifying}, generative adversarial imitation learning \cite{cai2019global, hamedani2018iteration}, and statistical learning (e.g., learning parameters of exponential families) \cite{dai2019kernel}.
-These applications often require solving a \mydef{constrained min-max optimization problem} (with independent feasible sets): i.e., $\min_{\outer \in \outerset} \max_{\inner \in \innerset} \obj(\outer, \inner)$, where $\obj: \outerset \times \innerset \to \R$ is continuous, and $\outerset \subset \R^\outerdim$ and $\innerset \subset \R^\innerdim$ are non-empty and compact.
+Examples of settings in which min-max optimization problems arise include, but are not limited to, reinforcement learning \cite{dai2018rl}, generative adversarial networks \cite{goodfellow2020generative,sanjabi2018convergence}, fairness in machine learning \cite{dai2019kernel, edwards2016censoring, madras2018learning, sattigeri2018fairness, xu2018fairgan}, adversarial learning \cite{sinha2020certifying}, generative adversarial imitation learning \cite{cai2019global, hamedani2018iteration}, and statistical learning (e.g., learning parameters of exponential families) \cite{dai2019kernel}.
+These applications often require solving a \mydef{constrained min-max optimization problem} (with independent constraint sets), i.e., $\min_{\outer \in \outerset} \max_{\inner \in \innerset} \obj(\outer, \inner)$.